 Ohio University, B.S. (summa cum laude), 2004

-Author of numerous articles or opinion pieces for local and national publications about legal and policy issues arising in the financial services and fintech industries.
+Author of numerous articles and opinion pieces for local and national publications about legal and policy issues arising in the financial services and fintech industries.

-Frequent speaker on federal and state bank regulatory developments.
+Frequent speaker and contributor on federal and state bank regulatory developments.

-Represented a group of organizers in connection with their application to establish a full-service, FDIC-insured national bank.
+Organizers in connection with their charter applications to establish full-service, FDIC-insured national or state banks.

-Represented U.S. and non-U.S. bank holding companies in connection with their applications and notices to the Federal Reserve under Sections 3 and 4 of the Bank Holding Company Act, the Federal Reserve's Regulation K and Section 163(b) of the Dodd-Frank Act and insured depository institutions in connection with their merger, change in control, branch opening or closing, or other applications and notices to the Federal Reserve, FDIC, OCC, New York State Department of Financial Services and other state bank regulatory agencies.
+U.S. and non-U.S. bank holding companies in connection with their applications and notices to the Federal Reserve under Sections 3 and 4 of the Bank Holding Company Act, the Federal Reserve's Regulation K, and Section 163(b) of the Dodd-Frank Act and insured depository institutions in connection with their merger, change in control, branch opening or closing, or other applications and notices to the Federal Reserve, FDIC, OCC, New York State Department of Financial Services, and other state bank regulatory agencies.

-Represented a fintech company in connection with the establishment of its bank partnership and the launch of its small business lending solution.
+A fintech in connection with the establishment of its bank partnership and the launch of its small business lending solution.

-Represented a fintech startup in connection with the establishment of its bank partnership and the launch of its app-based savings solution for children and early-stage investments.
+A startup in connection with the establishment of its bank partnership and the launch of its app-based savings solution for children, as well as early-stage investments.